ftabeercode/tabeer-student-profile/README.md

 ## About the Project

-This project was developed as part of a Flutter assignment to practice Flutter fundamentals and UI design.
+This project was developed as part of a Flutter to practice Flutter fundamentals(Widgets) and UI design.
 The application showcases a student profile with a personalized theme, responsive layout, and an aesthetically pleasing interface.

 ## Author